“All Rise!” The Judge is in session to pass out judgement on Judgment!

 - Game Supplied by: Publisher

 Judgment.
 Gosh, where to start!
 There is A LOT of game for your buck here in Judgment.
 I mean a heck of a lot.
-Many open world games try to make things interesting for the player with collectables, side missions and other such distractions, to entice the gamer to spend time in the world the developers have created, but no one does a better job of drawing you into their world than Gyu Ga Gotoku studios.
+Many open-world games try to make things interesting for the player with collectables, side missions and other such distractions, to entice the gamer to spend time in the world the developers have created, but no one does a better job of drawing you into their world than Ryu Ga Gotoku Studios.

 To progress, Yagami will have different tasks to complete to move the situation forward.
 Those tasks range from conversation dialogue options, lock picking, drone flying, combat and many others besides.